 In this post, I have put together the ultimate guide of 13 Awesome Things To Do In Jervis Bay including where to find them and what to expect.

 Also, at the bottom of this guide, I have included some useful information on where to stay, the best time to visit, and other points of interest on Australia’s east coast.

-Note: When I visited Jervis Bay, it was one day after a massive storm which brought strong winds, torrential rain, and large swells.
-Unfortunately, there was a lot of seagrass that had washed up on the majority of the beaches and the color of the water was brown in some areas.
+Note: I visited Jervis Bay after a massive storm that brought strong winds, torrential rain, and large swells.
+Unfortunately, there was a lot of seagrass washed up on the majority of the beaches and the color of the water was brown in some areas.
 Regardless of the aftermath of the storm, I thoroughly enjoyed my time and I tried my best to capture appealing images in each location.
 I apologize in advance if some of my images might not show the true beauty of Jervis Bay.

 Want cheap flights in Aussie?
 Check out CheapOair to book now and travel for less!

 Have you got travel insurance for Australia?
 We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 WHERE IS JERVIS BAY & HOW TO GET THERE

 Jervis Bay is approximately a 3-hour drive south of Sydney.